-Under the succession outlined in the plan document, beneficiaries qualify in the following order:
+Under the succession outlined in the plan document, beneficiaries qualify as follows:

 - A. A qualified beneficiary in the following order:

 - 1. Surviving spouse

 - 2. Children

 - 3. Parents

 - 4. Estate

 - B. Person who paid the member's burial expenses

 The succession of beneficiaries will apply if the member has not previously designated a beneficiary or if the member: